malathidasari12345/Library-Management/README.md

 ### Reporting
 - **Book Availability**: Provide a summary report of book availability, including:
-  - Total number of books.
-  - Number of borrowed books.
   - Number of available books.

 ## Installation